FindMySchool LogoFindMySchool

 Staff commit strongly to student welfare.
 The 2023 Ofsted inspection specifically praised the culture of care created by committed staff, noting that students feel genuinely supported.
 Safeguarding is taken seriously, and students report trusting the adults in their school.
 The Learning Support Centre provides dedicated help for those facing personal, social, emotional or behavioural challenges, recognising that barriers to learning sometimes lie outside the classroom.

-The Willink achieved an average Attainment 8 score of 49.1 in 2024, placing it in the middle 35% of schools in England (FindMySchool ranking).
+The Willink achieved an average Attainment 8 score of 51.9 in the 2025 dataset, placing it 1,661st out of 3,688 secondary schools overall in England (FindMySchool ranking).
 This solid performance reflects a school that serves a comprehensive intake and delivers consistent, credible results.
-Across GCSE entries, 22% achieved grades 9-7, with an additional 11% achieving grade 7 and a further 11% achieving grades 5-6.
 The school's Progress 8 score of +0.04 indicates that pupils make progress broadly in line with national expectations from their starting points.

 In the sixth form, the picture is consistent with GCSE.
-The school achieved 44% of grades at A*-B at A-level, meaning that students securing places at top universities is achievable but not automatic.
-A-level ranks 1264th in England (FindMySchool ranking), placing it among the middle 50% of schools nationally.
+The school achieved 50% of grades at A*-B at A-level, meaning that students securing places at top universities is achievable but not automatic.
+A-level performance ranks 849th out of 2,549 schools in England (FindMySchool ranking), placing it in a stronger mid-to-upper national position.
 The school's strength lies in its steadiness rather than spectacular outlier performance, which suits the comprehensive sixth form well.
-A high proportion of sixth form students achieved the highest grades, particularly in STEM subjects and humanities.

 England ranks and key metrics (where available)